goedgeai/dropt-cli/examples/configs/TUNER_AND_SEARCH_SPACE.md

 * cold_start_num (int, optional, default = 10)
     * Number of random explorations before the Gaussian Process starts.
 * selection_num_warm_up (int, optional, default = 1e5)
-    * Number of random points to evaluate when getting the point which maximizes the acquisition function.
+    * Number of random points to evaluate when getting the point that maximizes the acquisition function.
 * selection_num_starting_points (int, optional, default = 250)
     * Number of times to run L-BFGS-B from a random starting point after the warmup.